Undergraduate Program in

 Program Coordinator: John Crossley; Teaching Faculty III: Prince; Teaching Faculty II: Trafford

-Florida State University Panama City provides academic advising to students interested in pursuing coursework in the College of Applied Studies.
-For more information, contact Angie Sexton by e-mail at email@example.com or by phone at (850) 770-2178.
+Florida State University provides academic advising to students interested in pursuing coursework in the College of Applied Studies.
+For students who want to take courses on the Tallahassee campus, contact Donna Trafford by email at firstname.lastname@example.org, or by phone at 850-645-9774 .
+For students who want to take classes on the Panama City campus, contact the Academic Advising & Student Success Center by e-mail at email@example.com or by phone at (850) 770-2288.

 To be eligible for the internship, which is scheduled the last semester of the program of study, students must have earned a 2.25 cumulative GPA in all college coursework and a 2.25 GPA in all core courses bearing the prefix LEI.
 A minimum grade of "C–" or better must be earned in all program coursework.